Nihar3453/Advanced-Techniques-of-Machine-Learning/README.md

 This repository contains a set of Jupyter notebooks for key tasks in advanced machine learning using neural networks and graph-based models.
 It covers:

--Node classification using Graph Neural Networks (GCN)
+-Node classification using Graph Neural Networks (GNN)

 -Image similarity detection with Siamese networks (difference vectors & cosine similarity)